theautomation/hosts-config/dc1/readme.md

 sudo rm -f /etc/resolv.conf && sudo nano /etc/resolv.conf
 ```

 ### Active Directory is now ready!
-Try joining a Windows 10 PC to your AD domain.
+Try joining a Windows 10 PC to the AD domain.

 #### This is how you create a user
 ```bash